Tomatillo salsa is an easy homemade salsa made from fresh tomatillos, garlic, and jalapeno peppers. The perfect spicy dip recipe for any occasion.

-When I was trying to decide on this month’s fruit or vegetable for the Eating the Alphabet Challenge I was reminded of those fun sounding little things called tomatillos.
+When I was trying to decide on this month’s fruit or vegetable for the Eating the Alphabet Challenge, I was reminded of those fun sounding little things called tomatillos.
 Are they a fruit or a vegetable?
-Well, like the well-known tomatoes often called a vegetable but really a fruit, they are the same: a fruit.
+Well, like the well-known tomatoes are often called a vegetable but really are a fruit, tomatillos are the same; a fruit.

-Below is the recipe my mother-in-law used although I found a few online that are pretty similar so feel free to tweak it to your own preferences—it’s pretty forgiving!
-Also, I decided to roast instead of steam hoping to add a little bit of that roasted flavor.
+Below is the easy tomatillo recipe my mother-in-law uses.
+Although, I found a few online that are pretty similar, so feel free to tweak it to your own preferences—it’s pretty forgiving!
+Also, I decided to roast instead of steam the tomatillos, hoping to add a little bit of that roasted flavor to the finished salsa.

 - Tomatillo Salsa